 We’ve made a few changes to Challenge and Discover this month.
-The challenges will now be once very two months and we’re going to let you know in advance what they will be.
-For our first challenge of 2014 Inspiration Laboratories and I have chosen Fun with Rulers.
+The challenges will now be once every two months, and we’re going to let you know in advance what they will be.
+For our first challenge of 2014, Inspiration Laboratories and I have chosen Fun with Rulers.

 What I really wanted to do was go out and find some sticks to measure and was hoping to find one we could use as a metre stick, but it literally hasn’t stopped raining for the last week, so I’m going to share some of our previous activities using rulers instead.

 You could use a ruler to test your reaction time.

 Keep lots of different rulers in a Numeracy at Home box.

 What about going outside and measuring plants, trees and bugs?

 Measure rainfall with a basic rain gauge made from a plastic bottle.